alastairlundy/Resyslib.IO/README.md

 | 1.2 >=                       | .NET Standard 2.0, .NET Standard 2.1, and .NET 8 and newer |
 | <= 1.1                       | .NET 8 and newer                                           |

-## How to Build IOExtensions's code
+## How to Build Resyslib.IO's code

 ### Requirements
-IOExtensions requires the latest .NET release SDK to be installed to target all supported TFM (Target Framework Moniker) build targets.
+Resyslib.IO requires the latest .NET release SDK to be installed to target all supported TFM (Target Framework Moniker) build targets.

 Currently, the required .NET SDK is .NET 9.